ejb/baseline/readme.md

 # Baseline

-This is a basic modularised folder structure for a front-end site or app.
-It comes with Grunt tasks to concatenate and minify them all.
+This is a basic template with a modularised folder structure for a front-end site or app.
+It comes with Grunt tasks to concatenate and minify all source files.

 ## How to use